 Congenital Heart Defect

 A congenital heart defect (CHD) is a structural problem of the heart or blood vessels that is present at birth.
 These structural defects occur when the heart or blood vessels don’t form properly during fetal development.
-CHDs are the most common type of birth defect.
+CHDs are the most common type of birth defect, affecting nearly 1 out of every 100 children born.

 Defects to the heart or blood vessels can affect heart function and blood flow.
 Some defects are minor and may not require any treatment, while more serious defects often require surgery.
 Thanks to advances in medical treatment, children with heart defects often live long and healthy lives.